-While a Strategic Alignment Audit will take you on a 30,000 feet journey and overview, the firm bedrock of a comprehensive HR audit will forever be overall compliance, policies, and regulatory adherence.
+While a Strategic Alignment Audit focuses on the ability of an HR function to continuously update and innovate itself for a company’s culture and competitiveness, the firm bedrock of a comprehensive HR audit will forever be overall compliance, policies, and regulatory adherence.
 It would be a disservice if we did not cover the tried and true, so we’ll quickly highlight some key areas that we tend to see poorly audited.

 An easy place to start is the employee files.